Or0ch1/Or0ch1.github.io/content/posts/Heist.md

 ![strings]({{<static "/heist/upload_strings.png">}})

-Using procdump.exe i dump one of the firefox processes and extract strings from it to another file using strings64.exe.
+Using procdump.exe I dump one of the firefox processes and extract strings from it to another file using strings64.exe.

 ![dump_firefox]({{<static "/heist/dump_firefox.png">}})